arunkumar9t2/arunkumar.dev/_posts/2021-10-09-introducing-compass-effective-paging-with-realm-and-jetpack-paging-3.md

 #### Possible improvements

 `compass`'s paging, currently does not take advantage of fine-grained notifications from `Realm` and still relies on `DiffUtil` / Composition Keys to perform updates.
-Through some carefuly structuring it should be possible to implement changes without needing to manually calculate changeset.
+Through some carefull structuring it should be possible to implement changes without needing to manually calculate changeset.

 > Compass is available here: <https://github.com/arunkumar9t2/compass>